iPhone 12: Every detail Australians need to know

 Five options for Mini and 12, four for Pro and Pro Max.

 Let’s be honest, technical upgrades be damned, if a stranger doesn’t immediately realise you have the latest iPhone, have you truly upgraded?
 Thankfully, the iPhone 12 range has fairly distinct look.
-Its squared edges are designed to match the latest iPads but you may also be having fond flashbacks of the iPhone 4s.
+Its squared edges are designed to match the latest iPads but you may also be having fond flashbacks of the iPhone 4s or 5.

 Key upgrades to the new range